Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: Simulation and empirical application

-We illustrate the proposed approach on real data regarding minimum wage policy and teen employment in the U.S. that we obtained from \cite{CallawaySantAnna2021did}, (CS21)\footnote{\url{https://bcallaway11.github.io/did/}}.
+We illustrate the proposed approach on real data on minimum wage policy and teen employment in the U.S. that we obtained from \cite{CallawaySantAnna2021did}\footnote{\url{https://bcallaway11.github.io/did/}}.
 This is a subset of the dataset analyzed in their paper.
 During the period between 2001 and 2007, the federal minimum wage was flat at \$5.15 per hour.
 They focus on county-level teen employment in states where the minimum wage was equal to the federal minimum wage at the beginning of the period.
 Some of these states increased their minimum wage over this period.
 The counties in these states are the treated units.
-In particular, the treatment sequences are defined by the time period when a state first increased its minimum wage.
-Other states did not increase their minimum wage and the counties in these states belong to the never-treated sequence.
+In particular, the treatment cohorts are defined by the time periods when the states first increased their minimum wage.
+Other states did not increase their minimum wage and the counties in these states are never-treated.
 The data includes 500 counties (i.e.\ $n=500$): 309 counties were never-treated, 20 counties were treated in 2004, 40 were treated in 2006, and 131 were treated in 2007.
 The outcome variable is the log of county-level teen employment.
 We use log population as a pre-treatment baseline covariate (i.e.\ $w_i$).
 The data spans from 2003 to 2007 (i.e.\ $T=5$).
 We construct the prior from 15\% of the data.
-This data is randomly selected from each sequence.
+This data is randomly selected from each cohort-stratum cell.
 The remaining 85\% of the data are used for estimation.
-See Appendix for the trained hyperparameters.
-We compare three methods: (1) CS21, (2) our baseline approach (Bayes), and (3) our approach with pre-treatment parallel trends (Bayes-PrePT).

-Table \ref{table:application_results} and Figure \ref{fig:application_results} show estimation results.
-First, as expected, our baseline model (Bayes) produces results similar to CS21.
-The estimated sign and magnitude of the ATT's are all similar between the two methods.
-For both models, $\text{ATT}(2,4)$ and $\text{ATT}(2,5)$ are `significant' in the sense that the confidence/credible intervals exclude zero. $\text{ATT}(4,5)$ is additionally significant in the proposed model.
-Last, in the Bayes-PrePT model, the posterior standard deviations tend to be smaller for the sequences that the pre-treatment periods PT would be relevant, namely sequences 4 and 5.
-This is because, under this condition, fewer parameters are required to be estimated in these sequences.
-In this model, $\text{ATT}(5,5)$ is additionally found to be significant.
-The posterior credible intervals of the ATT's from the two models are given in blue in Figure \ref{fig:application_results}.

-Second, the table shows the difference in differences (DiDs) for the pre-treatment periods, denoted as $\text{PreDiD}(s,t)\equiv\sum_{k=2}^{t}\delta_{sk}$, for $t<s$.
-It simply measures the pre-treatment period DiDs, which is zero if the trends are exactly parallel before the treatment\footnote{When PT holds in the pre-treatment periods, we have